 First: nothing is wrong with you.
 The Prophet ๏ทบ said: "Every son of Adam sins, and the best of those who sin are those who repent." โ (Tirmidhi, authenticated).
 Sin is part of the human condition.
 What defines you is not that you sinned โ it is what you do after.
 And Islam provides a complete, compassionate system for breaking the cycle.

-The scholars describe three conditions for valid tawbah: Stopping the sin immediately โ not planning to stop "after one more time."
+The scholars describe three conditions for valid tawbah: stopping the sin immediately โ not planning to stop "after one more time."
 Genuine remorse โ feeling the weight of having disobeyed the One who gave you everything.
-Firm resolution not to return โ a sincere intention, not a hopeful wish.
+And a firm resolution not to return โ a sincere intention, not a hopeful wish.

 "Indeed, Allah loves those who are constantly repentant and loves those who purify themselves." โ Surah Al-Baqarah (2:222)

 Not tolerated.
 Not merely forgiven.
 Loved.
-The door of tawbah is so generous that Ibn al-Qayyim wrote: "The slave of Allah should be more hopeful in Allah's mercy than afraid of His punishment."
+Ibn al-Qayyim wrote: "The slave of Allah should be more hopeful in Allah's mercy than afraid of His punishment."
+The door of tawbah has never been closed to you โ not after the first time you fell, not after the hundredth.

 Step 2: Understand the Root of the Sin

 Every recurring sin has a root โ an unmet need the sin temporarily addresses.
 Loneliness, boredom, insecurity, stress, unprocessed pain.
 Ask yourself honestly: What need does this sin meet for me?
 Then find a halal alternative that meets that need.
-You cannot simply remove a behavior โ you must replace it.
+You cannot simply remove a behavior โ you must replace it with something that addresses the same underlying need.
+A person who sins from loneliness needs genuine community, not just willpower.
+A person who sins from boredom needs meaningful engagement, not just restriction.

 Step 3: Identify Triggers and Protect Your Environment

 The Prophet ๏ทบ taught: "Flee from evil as you would flee from a lion."
 What triggers consistently lead you to this sin?
 A time of day?
 A website?
 A certain emotional state?
+A particular person?
 Write them down.
 Then systematically remove or avoid each trigger.
 The strongest person is not the one who fights temptation every time โ it is the one who does not allow themselves to be in that position.
+If certain people are a negative influence, change the company.
+If the internet triggers the sin, move the laptop to a visible area.
+If late nights are the vulnerable time, sleep after Isha consistently.

 Step 4: Use the Sayyidul Istighfar Daily